-The first digital camera (1975), invented ironically enough by Eastman Kodak, weighed 8 pounds (3.6 kg), had a resolution of 0.01 megepixels and took 23 seconds to take a black and white photo.
+The first digital camera (1975), invented ironically enough by Eastman Kodak, weighed 8 pounds (3.6 kg), had a resolution of 0.01 megapixels and took 23 seconds to take a black and white photo.
 The first production, digital camera didn’t hit the streets until 1990.
-Digitial images now permeate our lives and a sizeable portion of those images are stored online, at the servers of Google+ Photos.
+Digital images now permeate our lives and a sizeable portion of those images are stored online, at the servers of Google Photos.

 - Most likely?
 The user accidentally deletes photos or an entire album and then empties the Trash.

 - Next up is hard drive failure.
 It’s not a question of ‘if’.
 It’s a question of ‘when’.